11 International Relations

 "Why would she want to interview me?" he intones, as if he dipped ice cream cones at Dairy Queen for a living.
 He wasn't going to roll over.
 However, I was prepared for resistance.
 I delivered the following response as if I hadn't rehearsed it twenty times:

 "Because you're the only heir to an adding machine fortune who may have accidentally put a .38 slug into his wife's forehead playing William Tell in Mexico City in 1951 that they know about in the land of tulipshows.
-It might also have something to do with the fact you're the faggot who wrote Junkie."
+It might also have something to do with the fact that you're the faggot who wrote Junkie."

 "Okay then," he succumbed.
 So much for resistance.
 Like I really believe "Bill" was completely disinterested in adulation.
 Whatever.